jchiefelk/ITEC-430/python-mysql/README.md

 </pre>

 <p>
 The reason that we are importing the "sys" module is so we can accept a user's root password as a command line argument, and then assign it to a variable called password, which is then concatenated into mysqldump command called by the subprocess.
+The next step involves using SSH to transfer .sql files to a mock remote server.
+A sound disaster recover strategy involves transfer clone SQL schema to a server in a different geographical location then host server.
+Before we add a couple more lines in python to accomplish this task, lets first settup a remote SSH server on a virtual machine.
 </p>